Janica Kostelić: Biography

 Kostelić is the only woman to win four gold medals in alpine skiing at the Winter Olympics (in 2002 and 2006), and the only woman to win three alpine skiing gold medals in one Olympics (2002).

 Kostelić was the World Cup overall champion in 2001, 2003 and 2006.
 On 15 January 2006, Kostelić became the third woman in World Cup history (after Swede Pernilla Wiberg and Austrian Petra Kronberger) to win World Cup races in all of the sport's five disciplines.
 On 5 February 2006 Kostelić became the second female skier (after Petra Kronberger) to win all five disciplines in one season.

 In the summer of 2006, she decided to not compete in the 2007 season, due to chronic knee and back pain.
 She had endured ten knee surgeries and thyroid surgery during her career.
 Following a year away from competition, Kostelić announced her retirement from racing in April 2007, at just 25 years old.

 Since 2016, Kostelić has been the State Secretary for Science, Education and Sports in the Croatian Government.

 Career

 Early years

-Born in Zagreb, Croatia, then part of Yugoslavia, into a winter sports family, Kostelić's father Ante was also her trainer.
+Kostelić was born in Zagreb, Croatia, then part of Yugoslavia, into a winter sports family.
+Her father Ante was also her trainer.
 Her older brother Ivica is a ski racer in his own right, the 2011 overall World Cup champion.
 She started skiing at the age of three and began training at nine years old, and quickly became successful and won several junior competitions.

 At the age of 16, Kostelić was selected for the Croatian team for the 1998 Winter Olympics in Nagano.
 Her best result was 8th place in the combined.
 She competed in all five disciplines.
 She won her first World Cup slalom in December 1999.
 Kostelić then suffered knee ligament damage which kept her out of competition until late 2000.
 She won the World Cup overall title that 2001 season with eight further victories.